Dairy Council of California: History of program development

-Current programs with published peer-reviewed evaluations include: Nutrition Pathfinders, Exercise Your Options and, MyFitness Planner.

 Programs and resources

 Dairy Council of California provides free resources to California teachers and qualified health and wellness providers in California.
 Nutrition lesson plans for each grade level are developed with a behavior-change model and align to Common Core State Standards.
 Self-instructional booklets are designed for adults to teach them about healthy eating from all five food groups.
 Free downloads, handouts and healthy recipes are available at HealthyEating.org.
 In addition, continuing education nutrition resources are offered along with nutrition trends and the latest research.
 The nutritional properties and health benefits of milk and dairy foods are also outlined.